How to Adopt

 - You can check out our available cats & dogs here on the website, but visiting the shelter is the best way to see if any of our awesome animals are right for you.
 A visit is also a good time to talk to one of our staff members about what kind of pet you’re looking for.

 - Complete our Questionnaire BEFORE COMING TO THE SHELTER.
-Fill Out Our Dog Adoption Questionnaire Here or Our Cat Adoption Questionnaire Here.
+Fill Out Our Dog Adoption Questionnaire Here, Our Cat Adoption Questionnaire Here and Our Small Animal Application Here.
 Feel free to use your smartphone or other connected device (tablets included).
 Our adoption questionnaire helps us learn about your lifestyle, so we can match you with the perfect pet.
 Filling out your questionnaire will make your time at the shelter more productive and it gives the staff a means to observe social distancing recommendations.
 If you haven't filled it out prior to coming to the shelter, you will be asked to step outside and fill it out on your personal device.
 We have a public Wi-fi that you are more than welcome to use to fill it out.

 - If you indicate that you own your home, the staff will use readily available public records to confirm ownership.